-Interested in joining our Board of Directors? …. please link over to our BOARD OF DIRECTORS page for details!
+Interested in joining our Board of Directors? …. please link over to our JOIN OUR BOARD page, in our OPPORTUNITIES section for details!

 How do Independent Living Programs help?